Weidmuller Terminal Blocks in Glendale, AZ

 - Application details that explain where the terminal block is used

-Can Engineered Lifting Systems quote Weidmuller terminal blocks for Glendale, AZ, facilities?
+Does Engineered Lifting Systems help source Weidmuller terminal blocks in Glendale, AZ?

 What should I send to help identify a Weidmuller terminal block?